Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 Diffusion through capillary walls is the means by which most substances are transferred between the bloodstream and the interstitial fluid (the fluid between cells in body tissues).
 Capillaries are thin-walled tubes composed of a single layer of highly permeable endothelial cells lying on a thin basement membrane.
 Lipid soluble molecules such as ethanol, nicotine & diazepam as well as gases like oxygen & carbon dioxide diffuse directly across the capillary membranes.
 Gaps between adjacent endothelial cells (intercellular clefts) allow for diffusion of water-soluble substances, as do channels through the endothelial cell walls (fenestrae, "little windows").
 Plasmalemma vesicles allow for pinocytosis (vesicle transport) of substances across the membrane.
 Intercellular clefts in the liver are so wide that plasma proteins can pass directly from the blood into liver tissue.
 Fenestrae are so large in kidneys that substances can be filtered in the glomeruli without having to pass through intercellular clefts.

 Astrocytes are brain glial cells which have "end-foot" processes connected to neurons and BBB endothelial cells, providing biochemical support.
 The astrocyte processes surround BBB capillaries so completely that they were once thought to be the BBB, although it is now known that they are not.
-Astrocytes may, however, transmit biochemical signals to the BBB endothelial cells causing them to assume the BBB endothelial cell phenotype.
+Astrocytes may, however, transmit biochemical signals to the BBB endothelial cells which helps induce the BBB endothelial cell phenotype.
+Pericytes also affect endothelial cells by inducing a capillary-like structure [THE FASEB JOURNAL; Ramsauer,M; 16(10):1274-1276 (2002)] and regulating blood flow by means of capillary diameter changes [ NATURE; Peppiatt,CM; 443:700-704 (2006)].

 The BBB actively transports D−glucose rather than its stereoisomer L−glucose.
-Water crosses the BBB as readily as it crosses most cell membranes.
-Molecules with a molecular mass less than 400-500 atomic mass units can cross the BBB, but permeation decreases exponentially as molecular size increases for non-lipophilic atoms [MOLECULAR INTERVENTIONS; Pardridge,WM; 3(2):90-105 (2003)].
+Water crosses the BBB less readily than it crosses other capillary walls, protecting the brain from changes in plasma tonicity.
+The BBB is only slightly permeable to electrolytes, such as sodium, potassium and chloride — as impermeable as some cell membranes.
+Potassium was determined to permeate the BBB at a rate of 13.5 x 10−7 centimeters per second, nearly ten times as fast as sodium (which permeates slightly faster than chloride) [JOURNAL OF NEUROCHEMISTRY; Smith,OR; 46(6):1732-1742 (1986)].
+Electrically neutral molecules with a molecular mass less than 400-500 atomic mass units can cross the BBB, but permeation decreases exponentially as molecular size increases for non-lipophilic atoms [MOLECULAR INTERVENTIONS; Pardridge,WM; 3(2):90-105 (2003)].
 Substances with more than 8-10 hydrogen bonds show minimal transport across the BBB [NEURORX; Pardridge,WM; 2(1):3-14 (2005)].

+Ischemic BBB damage allows for greater passage of cryoprotectant, although hypothermia within two hours of prolonged ischemia significantly protects the BBB [ACTA NEUROPATHOLOGICA; Preston,E; 108(5):406-412 (2004)].
+Magnesium can also protect the BBB [JOURNAL OF NEUROSURGICAL ANESTHESIOLOGY; Esen,F; 15(2):119-125 (2003)].
 Cryoprotectants typically have high hydrogen bonding capability, but because they are small molecules they do (slowly) cross the BBB.
-In cryonics patients the BBB is often damaged by ischemic-reperfusion injury, which allows for greater passage of cryoprotectant.
-Ironically, the cryoprotectant DMSO is one of several substances (along with ethanol & detergents) that have been used to assist in drug delivery [NEURORX; Pardridge,WM; 2(1):3-14 (2005)].
+In cryonics patients the BBB is often damaged by ischemic-reperfusion injury, Ironically, the cryoprotectant DMSO is one of several substances (along with ethanol & detergents) that have been used to assist in drug delivery by BBB opening [NEURORX; Pardridge,WM; 2(1):3-14 (2005)].
 The phytochemical capsaicin [BRITISH JOURNAL OF PHARMACOLOGY; Hu,D; 146(4):576-584 (2005)] and the contrast agent Optison [ANESTHESIA & ANALGESIA; Mychaskiw,G; 91(4):798-803 (2000)] have also been used to disrupt the BBB.

 The alcohol sugar mannitol is frequently used in cryonics and pharmacology